lvdy7114/explore-games/README.md

 22. Completed look so far.
 Will be including react routing to navigate to get description of each game. https://github.com/lvdy7114/week_ten/tree/main/day_four/practice/tek-react-router
 23. Set up error page, the error msg does not appear, only the navbar, will work on later.
 24. Tried to include a trailer and/or screenshot but having trouble.
 Scrapping it.
 Will just have name, release date, and details of game.
 There is a refresh and can click on the logo to go back to the home page.
+25. Added ESRB rating and additional background image.
+When in link for game details search works and can click on logo to go to home page.
+26. So far, happy with how it looks.
+Just need to go back to fix ErrorPage and possibly add some loading features.